univention/guardian/docs/guardian-manual/installation.rst

 The configuration and restart is also necessary for the :term:`Authorization API`:

 .. code-block:: bash
-   :caption: Configure and restart the :term:`Management API`
+   :caption: Configure and restart the :term:`Authorization API`

    $ univention-app configure guardian-authorization-api
    $ univention-app restart guardian-authorization-api